 Selected by a committee of former NASA officials, flight directors, historians, journalists and other Hall of Fame astronauts, the process to induct selected candidates is administered by the Astronaut Scholarship Foundation.
 Committee members vote for 5 candidates by awarding 1 to 5 points for each with the most points designated for their top choice.
 Eligibility is based on many factors, including U.S. citizenship and NASA training as a pilot, commander or mission specialist who orbited the Earth at least once.
 Candidates’ individual contributions to the American space program may also factor into the decision.
 Timing is determined by an astronaut’s first flight: 17 years must have passed since the candidate’s first trip to space.

-Plan a visit for a chance to meet an astronaut by joining us for the 2017 induction ceremony May 19.
-Experience the live ceremony as space shuttle astronauts Michael Foale and Ellen Ochoa become the 94th and 95th astronauts, respectively, inducted into the U.S. Astronaut Hall of Fame.
+Plan a visit for a chance to meet an astronaut by joining us for the 2018 induction ceremony in April.
+Experience the live ceremony as space shuttle astronauts Dr. Thomas D Jones and Captain Scott D. Altman become the 96th and 97th astronauts, respectively, inducted into the U.S. Astronaut Hall of Fame.